safgv/CRL-YOLO11/README.md

 ## 📊 Comparative Evaluation Across Algorithms

-Experiments were conducted on a self-built dataset, as well as Kaggle-Fish and URPC2019 benchmarks.
+Experiments were conducted on a self-built dataset.
 CRL-YOLO11 demonstrates superior performance in terms of detection accuracy and parameter efficiency compared to mainstream lightweight models.

 ![Detection Comparison](./assets/model_comparison.png)